 SSID Displays the name of the wireless network that this station should be associated with.
-Mode Client Channel Shows the channel number and frequency that this station is using.
+Mode This is 'Client' if the device is in Station WDS mode.
+Channel Shows the channel number and frequency that this station is using.
 Normally, it would automatically select the same channel as the AP.
 Bitrate This is the maximum bitrate supported by the radio in the current configuration.
 MAC-Address States the MAC address of the device's radio.
 BSSID This is the MAC address of the AP's radio.
 Encryption Displays the wireless encryption used.
 ACK Timeout Shows the maximum acknowledgment time in microseconds.
 DFS Status If DFS is enabled, the AP automatically switches channel if radar is detected on the current channel.
 TX-CCQ Displays the transmission quality in %.
 A higher percentage means a better wireless connection quality.
 RX Rate Shows the receive bit rate of this station.
 TX Rate Shows the transmit bit rate of this station.